Daehaeng: Hanmaum Seon Center

-Hanmaum Seon Center(or Hanmaum Seonwon-한마음 선원) is large Buddhist temple complex near Seoul, South Korea.
+Hanmaum Seon Center (or Hanmaum Seonwon-한마음 선원) is a large Buddhist temple complex near Seoul, South Korea.
 Founded in 1972, in Anyang City, it is part of the Jogye Order of Korean Buddhism.
 It is run by Daehaeng Kun Sunim's Bhikkuni disciples, and has fifteen Korean branches and ten overseas branches.
 In addition to its role as a center for teaching the Dharma, it is well known for its choir and youth groups.
 The youth group is the driving force behind many award-winning lanterns and floats that take part in the Buddha's Birthday parades.